CipherSanctum/email_signup_app/README.md

 # Email sign up app / list for Django 2.x

-Includes Roman nummeral captcha app with vanilla javascript.
+Includes a Roman nummeral captcha app with vanilla javascript.

 ### PROGRAM CREATED BY:
 Kevin / DiscoMushroom from PwnSauceDesigns.com